kumm/flow-cdi-addon/README.md

 - BeforeEnterEvent
 - BeforeLeaveEvent
 - AfterNavigationEvent
+- UIInitEvent
+- SessionInitEvent
+- SessionDestroyEvent
+- ServiceDestroyEvent

 You just need a CDI observer to handle them.

 ## Known issues and limitations

+### ServiceDestroyEvent

+During application shutdown it is implementation specific, whether it works with CDI or not.
+But according to servlet specs, a servlet destroy ( it means a service destroy too ) can happen in other circumstances too.

 ### Push with CDI

 An incoming websocket message does not count as a request in CDI.
 Need a http request to have request, session, and conversation context.

-So you should use WEBSOCKET_XHR ( or LONG_POLLING ) transport, otherwise
-you lost these contexts in event handlers.
+So you should use WEBSOCKET_XHR (it is the default), or LONG_POLLING transport, otherwise you lost these contexts in event handlers.

 In background threads these contexts are not active regardless of push.